Higher Order Automatic Differentiation of Higher Order Functions: Introduction

 The differential $\lambda$-calculus~\cite{ehrhard2003differential} is related to AD, and explicit connections are made in~\cite{mak-ong2020,Manzyuk2012}.
 One difference is that the differential $\lambda$-calculus allows the addition of terms at all types, and hence vector space models are suitable to interpret all types.
-This choice would appear peculiar with the variant and inductive types that we consider here, as the dimension of a disjoint union of spaces is only defined locally.
+This choice would appear unusual for the variant and inductive types that we consider here, as the dimension of a disjoint union of spaces is only defined locally.

-This paper builds on our previous work~\cite{huot2020correctness,vakar2020denotational} in which we gave denotational correctness proofs for forward mode AD algorithms for computing first derivatives.
+This paper builds on our previous work~\cite{huot2020correctness,vakar2020denotational} in which we gave denotational correctness proofs for forward-mode AD algorithms for computing first derivatives.
 Here, we explain how these techniques extend to methods that calculate higher derivatives.

-The Faà di Bruno construction has also been investigated~\cite{cockett2011faa} in the context of Cartesian differential categories.
+The Faà di Bruno construction has also been investigated in the context of Cartesian differential categories~\cite{cockett2011faa}.

-The idea of directly calculating higher order derivatives by using automatic differentiation methods that work with Taylor approximations (also known as jets in differential geometry) is well-known~\cite{griewank2000evaluating} and it has recently gained renewed interest~\cite{betancourt2018geometric,bettencourt2019taylor}.
-So far, such ``Taylor-mode AD'' methods have only been applied to first order functional languages, however.
-This paper shows how to extend these higher order AD methods to languages with support for higher order functions and algebraic data types.
+The idea of directly computing higher-order derivatives using automatic differentiation methods that work with Taylor approximations (also known as jets in differential geometry) is well-known~\cite{griewank2000evaluating}, and it has recently gained renewed interest~\cite{betancourt2018geometric,bettencourt2019taylor}.
+So far, such ``Taylor-mode AD'' methods have only been applied to first-order functional languages.
+This paper shows how to extend these higher-order AD methods to languages with support for higher-order functions and algebraic data types.